zwen/infs3400spring2021/Assignments/Assignment04.md

 #### Q4.
 How would you implement a backdoor in an authentication process?
 Please implement this based on the Q3 from previous week.
-(I have posted the full solution for the Assignment03-Q3 in this folder.)
+(I have posted the [full solution for the Assignment03-Q3](https://github.com/zwen/infs3400spring2021/blob/main/Assignments/Assignment03_Solution.py).)